 - > your server platform

 - the server software you run

 - > your budget

-- > previous experience in programming
+- previous experience in programming

 - the database you have chosen for your backend

-- A. Fill in the blanks: - 1. -----is a program that translate mnemonic statements into executable instructions. - 2.
+- 1. -----is a program that translate mnemonic statements into executable instructions. - 2.
 A set of instructions is called -----. - 3.
-The instructions that tell a computer how to carry out the processing tasks are referred to as computer...... - 4.
-The only language which the computer understands is \\\\\. - 5.
-The software designed to perform a specific task is \\\\\. - B. State whether the following statements are True or False: - 1.
-Word processing software is a type of application software. - 2.
+The instructions that tell a computer how to carry out the processing tasks are referred to as computer........ - 4.
+The only language which the computer understands is - 5.
+The software designed to perform a specific task is

+- 1. Word processing software is a type of application software. - 2.
 Binary code comprises of digits from 0 to 9. - 3.
 Word processor is an example of system software? - 4.
 Software Package is a group of programs that solve a multiple problem. - 5.
 Interpreter is a program that reads each of the instructions in mnemonic form and translates it into the machine-language equivalent.